digital-asset/docs.daml.com/docs/2.6.5/docs/daml-finance/tutorials/instrument-modeling/bond-extension.rst

 the Bond test folder ``src/test/daml/Daml/Finance/Instrument/Bond/Test/`` is the starting point of this tutorial.

-How to Use the Bond Extension in Your Application
+How to Use the Bond Extension in your Application
 *************************************************

 As explained in the :ref:`Getting Started <structure-of-code-dependencies>` section and on the